-Meditation is currently offered at Redding Zen Priory on Tuesdays through Fridays at 6:30am followed by Short Morning Service and at 5:30pm.
-Please check our schedule for meditation periods, retreats and other ceremonies on Saturdays and Sundays.
+Meditation is currently offered at Redding Zen Priory on Tuesdays through Fridays at 6:30am followed by Short Morning Service, as well as on Wednesday and Friday afternoons at 5:30pm.
+Please contact Rev. Helen at email@example.com if you would like to attend in person.

 The means of training are thousandfold,

 The purpose of Serene Reflection (Soto Zen) Meditation is to come to know and live from the Unborn, the Buddha Nature within ourselves and all things.
 All of us have an intuitive knowledge of the Buddha Nature, therefore meditation is not a means to an end but rather a harmonization of oneself with the source of compassion, love and wisdom.
 Meditation is the foundation of Buddhist religious practice.

 Meditate in a quiet, well-ventilated room.
 The room should be neither too bright nor too dark.
 Wear clean clothing that does not restrict the waist or the legs.
 Find the most stable position for you, sitting on a chair or meditation bench.
 If you are extremely flexible you can use a meditation cushion, sitting in the cross-legged position either full or half lotus.
 Sit on the forward third of the cushion and with each meditation period alternate the leg you place on top.
 Do not persist in using a meditation cushion if you find the position painful.
 (See the illustrations below showing various meditation positions.)

 To center yourself, sway the body gently from left to right and backwards and forwards.
 Allow the two natural curves of the spine to form at the neck and small of the back.
 The head should be held upright, its weight balanced on the shoulders and the chin slightly tucked in.
 The tongue is held lightly against the back of the top teeth with the lips and teeth closed.
 Breathe normally.